gavinband/iorek/doc/tabulate-mismatches.md

 ## Example 2: tracking repeat tracts

-`tabulate-mismatches` can keep track of mismatches with respect to externally-supplied genomic region annotations.
-The intended use case is to track error locations within homopolymers and other short repeat tracts.
+`tabulate-mismatches` can keep track of mismatches with respect to tracts of homopolymers and short repeats (or, optionally, other externally-supplied genomic region annotations).
+It correctly captures all tracts that intersect any base of mismatches and deletions, and captures tracts where the read contains an insertion (either internally to the tract or at the boundaries.

-**Note**. `tabulate-mismatches` has now been updated to do correctly capture all annotations that intersect any base of the mismatch or deletion.
-For insertions, it correctly captures insertions at either end of an annotation range as well as in the middle.
-For example, if the contig sequence is:
-`CAAG`, and the read sequence is `CAAAG`, then `tabulate-mismatches` will treat the insertion as within the homopolymer for all the possible CIGAR strings (e.g. `1M1I3M`, `2M1I2M`, `3M1I1M`).
+**Insertion example**.
+For example, if the contig sequence is: `CAAG`, and the read sequence is `CAAAG`, then `tabulate-mismatches` will treat the insertion as within the homopolymer for all the possible CIGAR strings (e.g. `1M1I3M`, `2M1I2M`, `3M1I1M`).

-**Note**. `tabulate-mismatches` internally tracks all annotations that overlap the mismatching / insertion / deleted bases.
-However, currently it only outputs the **longest two** annotations in the output.
-More precisely, `tabulate-mismatches` internally sorts annotations by: genomic length (in decreasing order), then by the length of the annotation name (increasing), then by the annotation name itself, and then by the start and end positions.
-Then the first two annotations from this list are output.
-(The intention here is that, if the annotations represent tracts of short repeat units, the longest tracts of the shortest repeat segments will be output, ordering in genomic position order if there are multiple such tracts.)

 Here's an example: